tstatler/doctools/guides/acs/search_query/README.md

 ### unsel

-Deselects which fields to not return from the query.
+Selects which fields to not return from the query.
 Do not use this parameter if you are using the `sel` parameter.

 Assign an array of field names to filter to the `all` field to search all JSON fields including